-This report summarizes work performed by the Minnesota Geological Survey (MGS) in partial fulfillment of work as described under contract 10I021 between the University of Minnesota and the Metropolitan Council.
-The goal of this investigation was to provide datasets that would assist the Metropolitan Council with regional ground water planning.
-Specifically, vertical travel times were calculated from a regional water table surface to bedrock in order to gain a better understanding of recharge to upper bedrock aquifers in the extended Twin Cities Metropolitan Area (TCMAx).
+This report summarizes work performed by the Minnesota Geological Survey (MGS) in partial fulfillment of work as described under Contract 10l021 between the University of Minnesota and the Metropolitan Council.
+The goal of this investigation was to provide datasets that would assist the Metropolitan Council with regional groundwater planning.
+Specifically, vertical travel times were calculated from a regional water-table surface to bedrock in order to gain a better understanding of recharge to upper bedrock aquifers in the extended Twin Cities metropolitan area.
 A focus of this investigation, therefore, was on the permeability of unconsolidated sediments overlying the bedrock surface, and the regional distribution of vertical hydraulic gradient.